lillialexis/e3db/README.md

 Tozny's E3DB provides a familiar JSON-based NoSQL-style API for reading, writing, and listing JSON data stored securely in the cloud.

+## Terms of Service

+Your use of E3DB must abide by our [Terms of Service](terms.pdf), as detailed in the linked document.

 ## Installation

 (Note: These install instructions contain examples for Mac OS